Population (2017): 209 million

 World Bank “Ease of Doing Business” Rank (2018): 125th

 Bilateral Trade with Singapore: S$3.67 billion

 Trading Partner Rank (2017): Singapore's 3rd largest trading partner in Latin America, and Singapore’s 31st largest trading partner worldwide

 Doing business in Brazil is also getting easier for Singapore companies, with an agreement on the avoidance of double taxation signed between the two countries in 2018.
-Upcoming talks on a free trade agreement between Singapore and the MERCOSUR states (which include Brazil) will also pave the way for Singapore companies to access the combined market of more than 260 million people.
+Ongoing talks on a free trade agreement between Singapore and the MERCOSUR states (which include Brazil) will also pave the way for Singapore companies to access the combined market of more than 260 million people.